Forests of the Iberian Peninsula: Beech forests

 Beech forests (Fagus sylvatica) are found in the mountain layer of the Iberian Eurosiberian region from 800 to 1500 metres up.
 The soil is cool, as often chalky as siliceous (rich in silica), and nearly always acidified by rain.
 The layer is characterised by the beech tree.
-The beech tree projects a deep shadow, and so its dense foliage usually excludes other woodland species.
-It therefore has little undergrowth.
+These project a deep shadow, and so their dense foliage usually excludes other woodland species.
+The forest, therefore, has little undergrowth.

 In spite of their Atlantic character, these forests reach Moncayo, in the centre of the peninsula.
-The southernmost are at the Hayedo de Montejo (in the autonomous community of Madrid) and in the northernmost area of the province of Guadalajara, in the Parque Natural del Hayedo de Tejera Negra (Cantalojas), and Somosierra-Ayllón.
-The forests seek watercourses and shade, and so their reforestation is very difficult and they are being displaced by the Pyrenean Oak (Quercus pyrenaica).
-The Irati "rainforest", of some 170 square kilometres in the Navarran Pyrenees, is one of the most important beech and fir forests in Europe.
+The southernmost borders are at the Hayedo de Montejo (in the autonomous community of Madrid) and the northernmost borders of the province of Guadalajara, in the Parque Natural del Hayedo de Tejera Negra (Cantalojas), and Somosierra-Ayllón.
+The forests seek watercourses and shade and so their reforestation is very difficult, and they are being displaced by the Pyrenean Oak (Quercus pyrenaica).
+The Irati "rainforest", comprising 170 square kilometres in the Navarran Pyrenees, is one of the most important beech and fir forests in Europe.

 Oak forests

 Distribution of the genus Quercus in Portugal.

-Oak forests, above all of pedunculate oak (Quercus robur), are the most common in the Atlantic zone.
+Oak forests, above all pedunculate oak (Quercus robur), are the most common in the Atlantic zone.
 They represent the typical forest floor formation of basal trees, extending to an elevation of some 600 metres.
-In higher regions, as one ascends the mountains, they yield to beech forests; at the bottom of the valleys they are replaced by ash trees and hazel tree groves.
+In higher regions, as the elevation rises, they yield to beech forests; at the bottom of the valleys, they are replaced by ash trees and hazel tree groves.
 There are two main types of oak: the pedunculate oak and the sessile oak (Quercus petraea).
-The latter extends furthest into the interior and highest in elevation, but plays a secondary part; in general, when the climate begins to show its continental character, these oak forests are replaced by Pyrenean oak.
+The latter extends furthest into the interior and highest in elevation, but plays a secondary role; in general, when the climate begins to become continental, these oak forests are replaced by Pyrenean oak.

-The land on which these oaks stood is the most altered, as it is well suited to meadows and crops.
+The land on which these oaks stand is the most altered, as it is well suited to meadows and crops.
 Oaks are often accompanied by chestnut trees and birches.
-When these forests degrade, they are taken over by thorny plants, piornales, and in the final extreme heather and gorse.
-The pedunculate oak would have been indigenous to a large part of the area currently occupied by pine forests and eucalyptus.
+When these forests degrade, they are taken over by thorny plants, piornales, and finally heather and gorse.
+The pedunculate oak is indigenous to a large part of the area currently occupied by pine forests and eucalyptus.

 Birch forests

 Along the Atlantic coast, birches (Betula species) form small enclaves or copses at the foot of rocky cliff edges or in the clearings of beech forests, on poor or acidic soils, accompanied by aspen (Populus tremula) and mountain ash (Sorbus aucuparia).
-Birch may also grow in pure stands near the beech forests, in the mountainous areas on siliceous bedrock; these areas are typically of only small extent and generally quite patchy with sessile oak (Quercus petraea) and trees of the genus Sorbus.
+Birch may also grow in pure stands near the beech forests, in the mountainous areas on siliceous bedrock; these areas are typically small and generally quite patchy, with sessile oak (Quercus petraea) and trees of the genus Sorbus.